Ontario premier expected to make an announcement

 CTVNewsToronto.ca will stream the announcement live.

-Ford said on Friday that the province needed a bit more time to determine whether Toronto, Peel Region and Windsor-Essex are ready to advance to Stage 3 of the reopening plan.
+The province will announce on Wednesday if Toronto, Peel Region and Windsor-Essex can advance to Stage 3 of the reopening plan.

-The province typically provides an update at the start of every week on the status of the regions that have been held back from entering the final stage of its reopening plan.
+They are the only regions in Ontario still behind in Stage 2.

-Ford, however, said during a briefing last week that a decision has been made to push back that update until Wednesday.
+Ontario is also set to announce later week the plans for how schools across the province will reopen in September.